Frequently Asked Questions

 Is there an incentive for recruiting new Slammers?

 You bet.
-Any Slammer who recruits a rookie gets a $10 credit towards SlammerGear and if that rookie plays his or her 10th event, the recruitee scores a weekday ClubEG Membership for the next season.
+Any Slammer who recruits a rookie gets a $10 credit towards SlammerGear and if that rookie plays his or her 10th event, they get a complimentary entry for the Ottawa Sun Scramble.
 Remember, the first regular Ottawa-based Tour event is free for all first-timers so that makes them even easier to recruit.

 What's a "bone"?